+A All pins except power supply pins.

+Pins X1D40, X1D41, X1D42, X1D43, X1D26, and X1D27 are nominal 8 mA drivers, the remainder of the B general-purpose I/Os are 4 mA.

-- A All pins except power supply pins. - B All general-purpose I/Os are nominal 4 mA. - C Measured with 4 mA drivers sourcing 4 mA, 8 mA drivers sourcing 8 mA.
+C Measured with 4 mA drivers sourcing 4 mA, 8 mA drivers sourcing 8 mA.

 Used to guarantee logic state for an I/O when high impedance.
 The internal pull-ups/pull-downs should not be used to pull external circuitry.
-In order to pull the pin to the opposite state, a 4K7 resistor is recommended to - D overome the internal pull current.
+In order to pull the pin to the opposite state, a 4K7 resistor is recommended to D overome the internal pull current.

+Figure 18:

-Figure 18: Typical internal pull-down and pull-up currents
+Typical internal pull-down and pull-up currents